Ishinoshita/Katago-Blindspots/README.md

 # Katago-Blindspots
-To document some Katago blindspot
+To document some Katago blindspots or, more generally, positions misevaluated.

 See issues